What is customer churn?

 - Customer payment: When a previously good customer has missed two or three payments in a row, it should raise a red flag.
 It could be as simple as card expiration or a customer forgetting to renew leading to unintentional payment cancellation.

 - Traffic to your cancellation page: A customer may search your support database to view articles on canceling before churns.
 In this case, increased traffic to the cancellation page is practically raising a flag of retreat.
-Even if you may not be able to pinpoint the exact customers, you can at least get an indication of overall flaw in your product or negative word-of-mouth from a rise in overall visits.
+Even if you may not be able to pinpoint the exact customers, you can at least get an indication of an overall flaw in your product or negative word-of-mouth from a rise in overall visits.

 🚩 Customer feedback